Ivan-Zennaro/dots_and_boxes/README.md

 ##Note:
 This is what most resembles the alpha version of the game for which we planned a pvp game via cli.
-In order to play this game, either go to the unify-main branch and launch via local computer terminal the file dots-and-boxes.jar
+In order to play this game, either go to the unify-main branch and launch via local computer terminal the file out/artifacts/dots_and_boxes_jar/dots-and-boxes.jar
-As
+As( once you open the folder in the local terminal of the computer via a right click command on the file in the Project side-window)

 ```$java dots_and_boxes.jar cli```

+!!Please, notice that the colors of the command lines have been optimized via the IntelliJ, and via a Windows terminal
+they do not work properly.
+Try an unix-supporting terminal.
+Unfortunately, this OS mismatch has been revealed too late in the development to be dealt with, if not even on the day of the deadline.
+!!
+So to speak, this way to start the code has not been discussed enough and is a little despised because of this misbehaviour.
+On Linux or Mac it should work fine and is an ok way to play the game.

 Then instructions are prompted.
 A few references to add:
 - input 1 returns what was the alpha version's behaviour.
 The underlying code has since been refactored and upgraded;